Provably Powerful Graph Neural Networks for Directed Multigraphs: Experimental Details

 \subsection{LightGBM with Graph-based Features}

 We include a LightGBM baseline using pre-calculated graph features to classify nodes or edges individually.
-Calculating complex subgraph features naively can be prohibitively expensive, therefore we rely on Snap ML algorithms from IBM \citep{snapml_Jovan, gfp_doc_Jovan, blanusa_fast_2023, blanusa2022scalable} to efficiently enumerate subgraph patterns.
+Calculating complex subgraph features naively can be prohibitively expensive, therefore we rely on efficient implementations \citep{blanusa_fast_2023, blanusa2022scalable, altman2023realistic} to enumerate subgraph patterns.

-We use these graph-mining algorithms to enumerate the suspicious patterns introduced in Figure~\ref{fig:aml_patterns}.
+We use these graph-mining algorithms to enumerate the suspicious patterns introduced in \cref{fig:aml_patterns}.
 We enumerate on a fine-grained level, counting patterns of different sizes separately.
 For the edge classification tasks (AML) we count patterns that an edge is contained in and add these counts as additional edge features.
 We do the same with nodes for the node classification task (ETH).

 We train a LightGBM \citep{ke2017lightgbm} model on the individual edges (or nodes) with the full set of features (original raw features and additional graph-based features).
 The pattern enumeration can be restricted to a certain time range; we optimize the range (as a hyperparameter) for each dataset to get the best performance.